KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

     Three
 ```

-You cannot combine the `-1` one with a sequence to get a list starting from the last element.
+You cannot combine the `-1` with a sequence to get a list starting from the last element.
 This is because `-1..0` enumerates to the values `-1,0`.
 It will give you the first and last item without any items between them.
 This is a common mistake people make once they learn about these two details.

 ### Out of bounds